vedderb/rise_sdvp/README.md

-# The RISE Self-Driving Model Vehicle Platform (SDVP)
+# VESC Self-Driving Model Vehicle Platform (formerly known as RISE SDVP)

-This is the source code and hardware design for a model vehicle platform developed and maintained at RISE Research Institutes of Sweden.
-The platform currently has full support for cars with Ackermann steering, robots with differential steering and partial support for quadcopters.
+This is the source code and hardware design for a model vehicle platform developed and maintained by the VESC project (formerly at RISE Research Institutes of Sweden).
+The platform has support for cars with Ackermann steering, robots with differential steering and partial support for quadcopters.

 Self-Driving in this context means that the vehicles can follow a pre-programmed path outdoors accurately using RTK-GNSS.
 The paths can be edited using [RControlStation](Linux/RControlStation) as a set of points with different time stamps or velocities, depending on the mode.
 It is also possible to send paths to the vehicles with time stamps in real-time from external applications (either using UDP or TCP to RControlStation, or directly over a radio link) for e.g. following other vehicles.